tdsimao/univr_cmdp/README.md

 ## Exercises

 The file `lp.py` contains the code necessary to solve a MDP using a linear programming approach.

-The goal of the exercise is to adapt it to solve a CMDP and extract a stochastic policy from the solution.
+The goal is to adapt it to solve a CMDP and extract a stochastic policy from the solution.

-1. implement the function `set_policy` to extract the policy in a state at a given time step.
+1. Implement the function `set_policy` to extract the policy in a state at a given time step.
-2. implement the missing code to compute the expected accumulated cost in the function `instantiate_lp`
+2. Implement the missing code to compute the expected accumulated cost in the function `instantiate_lp`
+3. Compare the occupancy measure of the cliff walk environment given three cost bounds (0, 2, and ∞).
+Suggestion: use a heatmap to vizualize the results.
+4. Evaluate the impact of the cost bound on the expected return.
+Suggestion: make a line plot with the cost bound in the x-axis and the expected return in the y-axis.

 # run the main experiments